Our Values

 The Hames Center is a community recreation center located on the SFAC campus that features a gym, workout equipment, and fitness classes.
 Outer Coast offers free or discounted passes to students for whom gym membership is financially inaccessible.

 Sitka has myriad hiking and running trails within walking distance from campus.
-Outdoor excursions have been organized by students and staff alike throughout the program.
+Outdoor excursions are organized by students and staff alike.

 Outer Coast provides some sports and fitness equipment, as well as a full complement of backpacking and camping gear for student use.